fiixlabs/node-JS-meter-reading-handler/README.md

 The child processes are commands which will be run at the start of the program, and will end when the program ends.
-The commands are called through the command line, and if they are meant to run permanentlyin a loop, they should be structured to do so on their own.
+The commands are called through the command line, and if they are meant to run permanently in a loop, they should be structured to do so on their own.
 Once called, the program will never interact with the child processes again until closing.